 In Indiana second offense prosecutions for dui or owi can be charged as either a felony or misdemeanor depending upon the timing of the first conviction.
-If the prior conviction occured within five (5) years of the present arrest, the case will be filed as a Class D felony.
+If the prior conviction occured within five (5) years of the present arrest, the case will be filed as a Level 6 felony.

 If the prior conviction for dui occurred after five (5) years of the most recent dui arrest, the charge will be filed by the county prosecutor as a misdemeanor offense.

 One must keep in mind that the prior dui offense relevant for charging purposes can be from any other state and is not dependant on a conviction from Indiana.

 Whether filed as a Felony or Misdemeanor the minimum punishment available to the sentencing judge is either five (5) days in jail or one hundred eighty (180 ) hours of community service at a minimum up to one year in jail for a misdemeanor and up to three years imprisonment for a felony.

 Further, for one charged with a Level 6 felony DUI in Indiana with a prior felony conviction within three years, a minimum of six (6) months executed jail time must be imposed up to two and one half years imprisonment.
 However, in many instances, I am able to utilize my knowledge of certain dui statutes to convert the mandatory six (6) months jail time to either home detention or work release in certain cirumstances and if brought on a case quickly enough.
 Earned credit time is available toward any such sentence which will cut "executed" incarceration sentences in half for what is called "good time credit."